 DoB1986-07-01 BirthplaceUpper Hutt Height1.70 m (5' 7") Weight78 kg (12 st 4 lb) PositionFly Half

-Fly half Jonny Bentley joins Gloucester Rugby ahead of the 2013-14 season.
+Fly half Jonny Bentley joined Gloucester Rugby ahead of the 2013-14 season.

-The 26 year old, New Zealand born player, has spent the last four seasons with the Cornish Pirates.
+The 26 year old, New Zealand born player, had spent the last four seasons with the Cornish Pirates.

-He will follow the same path as his former Pirates team mate, Rob Cook, who made the move to Gloucester almost 12 months ago.
+He followed the same path as his former Pirates team mate, Rob Cook, who made the move to Gloucester 12 months ago earlier.

 DoB1992-03-04 BirthplaceTorquay Height1.80 m (5' 11") Weight113 kg (17 st 11 lb) PositionHooker